sameer-j/interactiveMapDemo/README.md

 ### Todos

-Adding more filters
+ -Adding more filters
   - To show where more cancellations are happening
   - When is the peak time of booking
- - Which are the top 10 users booking frequently so any coupons / discount can be provided Add loader after uploding big CSV file
+  - Which are the top 10 users booking frequently so any coupons / discount can be provided
+ - Add loader after uploding big CSV file

 License
 ----